 What does a Trustee do?

-Who can run for Trustee?
+Who is eligible to run for Trustee?

-- be 18 years of age or older on general voting day; and
+- be 18 years of age or older on general voting day;

-- be a Canadian citizen.
+- be a Canadian citizen; and

-Who cannot run for Trustee?
+Who is not eligible to run for Trustee?

-People who cannot run for Trustee include:
+Those ineligible to run for Trustee include:

-- Those who have broken specific laws while running for office and/or holding office;
+- those who have broken specific laws while running for office and/or holding office;

-- Judges in the Court of Appeal, Supreme Court, or Provincial Court; and
+- judges in the Court of Appeal, Supreme Court, or Provincial Court; and

-- Municipal government employees.
+- municipal government employees.

 Do I need to be a parent?